Resources

 APPLICATION FOR COACH QUALIFICATION GRANT

-In future, retrospective applications will be accepted for Coach Qualification Grants from coaches qualifying in the current and previous calendar years only.
+In future, retrospective applications will be accepted for Coach Qualification Grants from Coaches qualifying in the current and previous Calendar Years only.

 The date of course completion will be taken as the date of the issue of the Coach Qualification Certificate.

-This policy will be reviewed throughout an accounting year, with a view to not exceeding the maximum budget set by the Committee each year at the January Committee Meeting.
-If the amount claimed during any year is greater than the budget set, this grant scheme may be withdrawn with immediate effect.
+This Policy will be reviewed throughout the year, with a view to not exceeding the maximum budget set by the Committee each year at the January Committee Meeting.
+If the amount claimed during any year, is greater than the budget set, this Grant Scheme may be withdrawn with immediate effect.

 Grant Conditions

-As with all YAA grants, all applications will be considered on merit by the YAA Committee, giving due consideration to the state of the association's circumstances and finances at the time of considering the application.
+As with all YAA Grants, all applications will be considered on merit by the YAA Committee, giving due consideration to the state of the Associations circumstances and finances at the time of considering the application.

-Application form, January 2022 revision (DOCX)
+Application form, January 2026 revision (DOCX)

 YAA Treasurer